 While both parables are very similar, it’s wise to note at least one important difference.
-Many people have interpreted them as one in the same.
+Many people have interpreted them as one and the same.
 However, the focus of what the kingdom of God represents appears to shift from the object of value (the hidden treasure) to the person searching (the merchant), giving the Hidden Treasure Parable a different focus and importance than the Pearl Parable.
 For that reason, I’ll separate both in my commentary.

 “The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field” (Matthew 13:44).

 The man somehow stumbled upon a treasure.
 He didn’t own the field where he found it so he might have been working for someone, perhaps planting, farming, or constructing.
 Whatever he was doing, it must have been a wonderful surprise to have found a valuable treasure.
 Possibly, the treasure was a clay jar filled with gold, silver, or coins.
 In ancient times, no one put their money in a bank.
-Instead, people sometimes hid their valuables in buried jars to keep it safe from thieves.
+Instead, people sometimes hid their valuables in buried jars to keep them safe from thieves.
 We see this approach in the Parable of the Talents, where the man with one talent, fearful of losing it, buried it until the Master returned (Matthew 25:24–25).
 So, to have found treasure in the ground wouldn’t have been surprising to Jesus’ audience.
 Furthermore, the man wouldn’t have been considered unethical for covering it and purchasing the field.
 Jewish law stated, basically, whatever you find outside someone’s house is yours — finders keepers.
 Sadly, if a person who’d hidden a treasure died without telling anyone where it was buried, no one would ever know.
 This might have been the kind of treasure that the man in the parable had found.

 As the story indicates, Jesus told his disciples that the kingdom of heaven was extremely valuable.
 When someone discovers God and his kingdom, and realizes the treasure that he or she has found, he or she sells everything to obtain that treasure.
 Jesus made this point clear in his Parable of the Cost of Discipleship, which can be found in Luke 14:28–29.
 In essence, Jesus was saying that, those who realize the value of the kingdom of God are to give up or surrender their worldly attractions and ambitions, in order to attain God’s offering, despite the fact that the cost of acquiring admission into God’s kingdom is high.

 Clearly, there was no doubt in the mind of this man that the treasure he’d found was worth as much as everything else that he owned.
-The Scripture says, “In his joy” he sold everything he had so he could buy the field.
+The Scripture says, “in his joy” he sold everything he had so he could buy the field.
 For those of us who are believers and followers of Jesus, when we realize the true value of our salvation, we’re to joyfully give up everything we have so we can serve God.
 All that we give up or surrender to him will amount to nothing in comparison to the magnitude of the treasure we’ll receive from God.

 But what is this “treasure”?
 That’s this small parable’s big question.
 What could be worth so much that the man would sell everything he had and, in joy, buy the field that held such a treasure?
 Here in chapter 13, Jesus tells seven parables designed to explain the kingdom of God (or the kingdom of heaven, in Matthew’s words).
 In all of those parables, Jesus told his listeners (and us his readers), in no uncertain terms, that his kingdom is extremely valuable.
 Apparently, it’s also very accessible.
 The man who found the treasure didn’t travel far to discover it.
 He simply went about his day and, to his surprise, dug up his priceless treasure.

 And what are we to make of the “field”?
 A field is something we often view casually and take for granted.
 We pass by them often, giving almost no thought to what’s inside them.
 The kingdom of God is like that.
-It’s always around, but it’s seldom on our mind and we don’t often talk about it or explore its possibilities.
+It’s always around, but it’s seldom on our minds and we don’t often talk about it or explore its possibilities.
 In all seven parables, Jesus brings the kingdom of God to mind, telling us what it’s like and how important it is.

-However, those who aren’t willing to give up everything to pursue God’s kingdom and attain eternal life with Jesus, probably haven’t fully calculated its value.
+However, those who earn’t willing to give up everything to pursue God’s kingdom and attain eternal life with Jesus, probably haven’t fully calculated its value.
 Eternal life has infinite value.
 Note, too, what Jesus told his disciples when they asked him, “Who then can be saved?”
 Jesus looked at them and said, “With man this is impossible, but with God all things are possible” (19:25–26).

 The more one investigates this great heavenly treasure, the more he or she will understand and fully appreciate its worth and importance.